 Heart Test Score: Healthy Zone: <100 mg/dL

 My Healthy Solutions: Weight reduction.
 Exercise.
 Restrict carbohydrates.
 Fish or squid oil, 2–3 g.
 L-carnitine, 1–2 g.
 Reduce alcohol intake.

 Heart Test Score: Healthy Zone: 1.5–3.0

 My Healthy Solutions: A heart test score greater than 3 indicates the presence of inflammation.
 The higher the number, the more inflammation.
 If your omega-6 to omega-3 fatty acid ratio is too high, as reflected by the levels of arachidonic acid (AA) to eicosapentaenoic acid (EPA), then there’s not enough anti-inflammatory EPA in the body to neutralize the pro-inflammatory AA.
 I see very unhealthy scores, sometimes as high as 20.
-Take 2–3 g of fish oil daily to help neutralize inflammation.
+Take 2–3 g of fish or squid oil daily to help neutralize inflammation.
 In some cases, more may be needed.